containerd/containerd/docs/man/containerd-config.toml.5.md

 **plugin_dir**
 : The directory for dynamic plugins to be stored

+**max_label_size**
+:The threshold for validating the total byte length of label key-value pairs is 4096 bytes by default.
+It can be configured to a larger positive integer.

 **[grpc]**
 : Section for gRPC socket listener settings.
 Contains the following properties: